fillefrans/pi/README.md

 ##Documentation
-You're reading it, as things stand
+    you're looking at it, for the time being

 ---
 ##Philosophy
-* Optimize for devices
+    Optimize for devices
-* Optimize server/cache setup
+    Optimize server/cache setup
-* Background processing where sensible and possible
+    Background processing where sensible and possible
-* Modular loading of resources
+    Modular loading of resources
-* Cross-browser, within reason
+    Cross-browser, within reason
-* Cross-device support, again within reason
+    Cross-device support, again within reason

 ##Target browsers
-* WebKit + Firefox, all platforms
+    WebKit + Firefox, all platforms
-* iOs >= 5.1
+    iOs >= 5.1
-* Android >= 4.0 (Except native browser)
+    Android >= 4.0 (Except native browser)
-* IE 10 on Windows 7/Windows Phone 8
+    IE 10 on Windows 7/Windows Phone 8
-* In effect, any modern browser with WebSocket support
+    In effect, any modern browser with WebSocket support

 ###Not supported
-* Opera Mini
+    Opera Mini
-* Android native browser has no WebSocket, and no Web Worker.
+    Android native browser has no WebSocket, and no Web Worker.
-* IE < 9
+    IE < 9

 ####Client Libraries